Bloom Hamner

 In his free time, Mr. Auch likes to camp, bike, and kayak.
 He is also a big fan of vintage Volkswagen vehicles.
 Mr. Auch and his wife Christina have two daughters, Casey and Emma.

-James Ballantyne joins the faculty as a multi-disciplined educator with a motto perfect for Christ School: “I do not teach science, I teach young men.”
+Multi-disciplined educator James Ballantyne came aboard as a faculty member in 2022 with a motto perfect for Christ School: “I do not teach Science.
+I teach young men.”

-Mr. Ballantyne will be responsible for Chemistry classes, but has also taught Biology, Physics, Algebra, and Engineering in his decade-plus career.
+Mr. Ballantyne is responsible for Chemistry classes and coaches in the Outdoor Program.
+He has also taught Biology, Physics, Algebra, and Engineering in his decade-plus career.
 No matter what the subject may be, Mr. Ballantyne keeps student inquiry, engagement, and humor at the heart of every lesson.

 He received his undergraduate degree in Biology from Southeastern Louisiana University and his master’s in teaching from Nicholls State University.
 A gifted athlete, Mr. Ballantyne owned and operated a wrestling academy for five years before leaning into teaching full-time.
 He taught at three different high schools.
 However, Christian Brothers High School in Memphis helped him zero in on the all-boys environment where he felt he could have the greatest impact.

-He and his wife, Kristin, most recently lived five transformative years overseas in Jordan, where he chaired a department and shepherded aspiring, young teachers as Director of Teaching Fellows at King’s Academy.
+He and his wife, Kristin, came to Christ School in 2022 following five idyllic-wanderlust years overseas at King’s Academy in Jordan, where he shepherded aspiring, young teachers as Director of Teaching Fellows, chaired a department, and was a member of the Hiring Team.

-Mr. Ballenger’s favorite fictional character is Indiana Jones and he has lived out his own share of adventures, including thru-hikes of the Appalachian, Pacific Crest, and Camino de Santiago trails, as well as two complete coast-to-coast bicycle treks.
-He is a believer in the educational value of travel, bringing history alive for students by integrating his personal, globetrotting experiences at historic sites in over 50 countries across five continents.
-Mr. Ballenger has been recognized several times with teaching and leadership accolades.
+Mr. Ballenger’s favorite fictional character is Indiana Jones, and he has lived his own share of adventures: thru-hiking the entire lengths of The Appalachian Trail, Pacific Crest Trail, and El Camino de Santiago; peddling three coast-to-coast bicycle treks; and paddling 2,000-plus miles on America’s National Wild and Scenic Riverways.
+He firmly believes in the educational value of travel, bringing history alive for students by integrating his personal globetrotting experiences at historic sites in over 50 countries and 47 states across five continents into his curricula.
+Mr. Ballenger is an eight-time Teacher of the Year, including Christ School’s 2024 Teacher of the Year; five-time graduation speaker; and three-time Yearbook Dedication honoree, each by vote of the students.

-Ms. Belk received her B.S. in Accounting as well as a B.S. in Business Administration in Management from the University of North Carolina-Charlotte in 1997.
+Ms. Belk received her B.S. in Accounting as well as a B.S. in Business Administration in Management from the University of North Carolina-Charlotte.

 In the past, she has devoted her time outside of Christ School to being Co-Leader for the Girls Scouts Troop 30437 out of Hendersonville, N.C.
-She also enjoys camping, working in her yard, and spending time with her dogs.
+She also enjoys spending time with her family and dogs, cooking, camping, and working in her yard.
 Ms. Belk has one daughter, Jennifer.

 Mr. Blackard has been involved in college admissions and college counseling since 1991.
-A graduate of St. Christopher’s School in Richmond, Va., Mr. Blackard received his B.A. from Wake Forest University in 1989 and an M.S. from Virginia Commonwealth University in 1995.
+A graduate of St. Christopher’s School in Richmond, Va., Mr. Blackard received a B.A. from Wake Forest University in 1989 and his master's from Virginia Commonwealth University in 1995.

 Learn more about College Guidance